 “The How” of the Horizon 2020 proposal template

 “The How” essentially gives very practical information about the actual project structure and its execution.
 Its role is telling the reviewers what the project will contain: tasks, milestones, deliverables, budget, etc.

 It is imperative to have a well-thought execution plan in the proposal.
 This is done for two complementary reasons: 1. to make sense in the eyes of the reviewers and help them realize how the requested budget was constructed.
 2. to make it easy to actually execute the project, once retained for funding.
-Experience shows many applicants that were all too focused on creating a competitive project plan in order to stand out in the eyes of the reviewers.
+Experience shows many applicants are all too focused on creating a competitive project plan in order to stand out in the eyes of the reviewers.
 The result was a substantial neglect to how they will actually execute the project once funded.
 To no surprise, they had complex difficulties with the execution plan once they began work.
 Make sure the plan both makes sense to the reviewers and yourself.
 You can read more about this in the Implementation Structure guide.

 “The How” includes various sections in the proposal templates.
 Not all of them carry the same weight or importance, but all must be attended to.
 The full list includes the entirety of section 3 in addition to section 2.2, found under the “Impact” section.

 Section 3.1 – We’d recommend opening section 3.1 with a work plan overview which formulates the following two points:

 Links the objectives (section 1.1) and concept (section 1.3) to the work packages (WPs) structure – explain how the WPs structure stems from the objectives and concept;